EU warns Russia to play by WTO rules or face action

-Trade Commissioner Karel De Gucht criticized Russia’s ban on European live animal imports, plans to levy fees on imported vehicles, two anti-dumping cases and another trade defense case launched by Moscow against Europe in recent months.
+Trade Commissioner Karel De Gucht singled out Russia’s ban on European live animal imports, plans to levy fees on imported vehicles, two anti-dumping cases and another trade defence case launched by Moscow against Europe in recent months.

-In the same week that the European Commission opened an investigation into Russia’s Gazprom and China’s solar panel exports, De Gucht said Russia was sending “the wrong signal” instead of moving towards more liberalization.
+In the same week that the European Commission opened an investigation into Russia’s Gazprom and China’s solar panel exports, De Gucht said the measures sent “the wrong signal”.

-“Be it live animals, or the recycling fee for imported cars, we will be very vigilant in making sure they live up to their engagements,” De Gucht told Reuters on the sidelines of a EU-Russia seminar in Helsinki.
+“Membership of the WTO means a country is subject to the dispute settlement mechanism of that organisation,” he told an EU-Russia seminar in Helsinki.

-“Our intention is to continue discussions.
-But if there is no change in their position, we have said that we will use whatever means necessary to come to a result we believe would be in line with the WTO.
-It is a serious thing.”
+“Russia should understand that Europe takes that mechanism very seriously and that we will not hesitate to enforce our rights where they are violated,” he added.

 Russia joined the WTO last month after an 18-year wait.
-President Vladimir Putin said on Wednesday the country would use its membership to try to develop freer trade across the world.
-He will also be hoping it will further boost Russia’s energy-driven $1.9 trillion economy.
+President Vladimir Putin said on Wednesday the country would use its membership to try to develop freer trade across the world, but he’ll also be hoping it will further boost the energy-driven $1.9 trillion economy.

 De Gucht said Russia was violating WTO rules by keeping its markets closed to competitors.

-“What these and other measures ... have in common is that they affect products where significant market opening is due to take place under Russia’s WTO commitments,” De Gucht told the seminar.
+“What these and other measures ... have in common is that they affect products where significant market opening is due to take place under Russia’s WTO commitments,” De Gucht said.

-“This is the wrong signal to send at a time when liberalization is supposed to be moving forward.”
+“This is the wrong signal to send at a time when liberalisation is supposed to be moving forward.”

 Russia and the EU are deeply intertwined, with Europe relying heavily on Russian energy exports and Russians hungry for EU products and access to its 500 million consumers.